+More broadly, there is a rich literature on integration and differentiation of Lie-theoretic objects endowed with additional geometric structure, especially in Poisson geometry and its generalizations: Poisson manifolds and symplectic groupoids \cite{Xu95, CrFe04}, Jacobi structures and contact groupoids \cite{cz}, (twisted) Dirac structures and 1-shifted symplectic groupoids \cite{BCWZ}, genus integration of Contreras-Fernandes \cite{con-fer:18}, as well as Courant algebroids \cite{libland-severa1, MeTa11, MeTa18a, MeTa18b, shengzhu3} and a recent work of \'Alvarez--Gualtieri--Jiang \cite{alvarez-gualtieri-jiang} addressing the integration problem for generalized K\"ahler structures via symplectic double groupoids.
+As the relevant geometric structures become intrinsically ``higher''---for instance, Courant-type structures can be viewed as higher (shifted-symplectic) Lie-algebroid objects---the corresponding integration and differentiation problems move into the higher domain.
+In such settings, having differentiation and integration formulas in an explicit and Lie theoretical form is particularly important for concrete computations and applications.

-Indeed, the higher aspect of integration and differentiation problems has become a hot topic recently, starting with Getzler's integration of nilpotent $L_\infty$-algebras \cite{getzler}.
-Henriques \cite{henriques} investigated general $L_\infty$-algebra integration, while \v{S}evera and Siran \cite{sev:int} focused on the local integration of $L_\infty$-algebroids.
-Using Lurie's deformation functor \cite{LurieDAGX}, Nuiten \cite{NuitenPhd} proposed a differentiation procedure in the derived geometry setting. \v{S}evera \cite{severa:diff} explored the differentiation of $L_\infty$-groupoids to presheaves in d.g. manifolds.
-This article also contains an idea of how to show the representability of the differentiation, i.e., how to pass from presheaves on graded manifolds to actual graded manifolds.
-This idea has been further pursued in \cite{li:thesis} and \cite{cech:2016}, effectively reducing the problem to a challenging combinatorial one.
-Note that there is a combinatorial gap in \cite[Section 4.3]{cech:2016}\footnote{More precisely, it is around Eqs.
-(4.17) and (4.18).}, as communicated to the authors.
-In \cite{li:thesis}, Lemma 8.34 exhibits a combinatorial gap.
+In \cite{severa:diff}, using the pair groupoid of the ``odd line'', \v{S}evera proposed a differentiation of Lie $n$--groupoids to presheaves on differential graded manifolds.
+This work also outlines an approach to representability of the differentiation, namely how to pass from presheaves on graded manifolds to genuine graded manifolds.
+This idea was further developed in \cite{li:thesis} and \cite{cech:2016}, effectively reducing the problem to a subtle and challenging combinatorial one.
+We note that \cite[Section~4.3]{cech:2016} contains a combinatorial gap\footnote{More precisely, around Eqs.~(4.17) and (4.18).}, as communicated to the authors, and that Lemma~8.34 in \cite{li:thesis} exhibits a similar issue.

-In this article, we devote the entire Section \ref{sec:key-A} to solving the above combinatorial problem, and thus provide a complete proof for the conjecture from \cite{severa:diff} that the tangent presheaf of an $L_\infty$-groupoid is representable.
+In this article, we devote the entire Section \ref{sec:key-A} to solving the above combinatorial problem, and thus provide a first complete proof for the conjecture from \cite{severa:diff} that the tangent presheaf of an Lie $n$--groupoid is representable.
 In addition, unlike previous proof attempts, our proof does not go through local coordinates and rather relies on connections and jet bundles.
-We develop a rigorous theory on graded manifolds involving their limits, splittings and compatible connections.
+We develop a rigorous theory on graded manifolds involving their limits, splittings, and compatible connections.
 This leads to a very natural appearance of the tangent complex as the differentiation, and illuminates the differential geometric nature of the differentiation problem.